Dodgers use big 7th inning to beat Rockies 9-3

 TRAINER’S ROOM

-Dodgers: Manager Dave Roberts said LHP Caleb Ferguson will have Tommy John surgery after a tear in his UCL was discovered during an MRI on Tuesday. … OF Joc Pederson (family medical emergency leave) will miss the weekend series against Colorado and may return early next week.
+Dodgers: Roberts said LHP Caleb Ferguson will have Tommy John surgery after a tear in his UCL was discovered during an MRI on Tuesday. … OF Joc Pederson (family medical emergency leave) will miss the weekend series against Colorado and may return early next week.
 “The goal is to get Joc back on Tuesday,” Roberts said.

 UP NEXT